-Volant is a unique village of quaint shops, restaurants, wineries and distillery located on Route 208 only 10 minutes from I-79 and I-80.
+Volant is a unique village of quaint shops, restaurants, wineries, and distillery located on Route 208 only 10 minutes from I-79 and I-80.
 Visitors shop year-round on the old-fashioned main street nestled in the rolling hills of scenic western Pennsylvania Amish country.
-Volant and surroundings area of Lawrence County are the 3rd largest Old Order Amish Sect in the nation.
+Volant and the surrounding area of Lawrence County is the 3rd largest Old Order Amish Sect in the nation.

 The pulse of Volant can be found along Main Street where Amish buggies co-mingle with automobiles.
 Many visitors enjoy the quaint, quiet hometown experience of spending the day in Volant.

 The land on which the borough of Volant currently sits was bought from the Native Americans in 1784.
 The first gristmill was built on Neshannock Creek in 1806, upstream from the current site.
 It was abandoned after a few years, and a new mill was built in 1812 at its current location at the center of Volant’s historic main street.

 In 1847 an Amish settlement was established between New Wilmington and Volant.

 In 1868, J.P.
 Locke purchased the mill and 100 acres (0.40 km2) of land and began laying out a settlement of 30 lots, which he called Lockeville.
 With the help of the railroad, his attempts to create a settlement were successful.
 Lockeville began to grow and prosper, and in June 1893 the settlement changed its name to Volant and was incorporated as a self-governing unit.